The Viterbo Transfer as a Map of Spectra

-Because $j\colon L \to T^*N$ is a Lagrange embedding, we can use the Darboux-Weinstein theorem to extend $j$ to a symplectic embedding of a small neighborhood of the zero section in $T^*L$.
-Using this neighborhood and the fact that $j$ is exact, we can adjust $H$ such that all the critical points of $A_r$ with critical values above $c$, for some $c$, are curves inside the neighborhood of $L$.
-In fact, in the small neighborhood of $L$ minus an even smaller neighborhood of $L$ $H$ will be defined to be linear with some slope $\mu_L$.
-We now define $Z_L$ to be the complex defined by the quotient of $Z$ by the subcomplex $Y$ defined by those cells associated with critical points with critical value less than $c$.
+Because $j\colon L \to T^*N$ is a Lagrangian embedding, we can use the Darboux-Weinstein theorem to extend $j$ to a symplectic embedding of a small neighborhood of the zero section in $T^*L$ (which we can assume is $DT^*L$ by choosing the Riemannian structure on $L$ appropriately).
+Using this neighborhood and the fact that $j$ is exact, we can adjust $H$ such that all the critical points of $S_r$ with critical values above $c$, for some $c$, are loops inside the neighborhood of $L$.

-If we were to go through the above construction for $H$ restricted to the neighborhood of $L$ using the cotangent bundle structure of $T^*L$, we would get a space $Z_L'$ which would be homotopy equivalent to $\Th(T\Lambda_r^{\mu_L} L)$.
-However, the construction of $A_r$ highly depends on the vertical Lagrangian foliation in $T^*N$, and in the small neighborhood of $L$ the two foliations differ.